-The Grand Palace is one of the most popular tourist attractions in Bangkok and while you can read many debate on whether it’s worth visiting or not, I would still suggest to include it in your 4 day Bangkok itinerary.
+The Grand Palace is one of the most popular tourist attractions in Bangkok and while you can read many debates on whether it’s worth visiting or not, I would still suggest including it in your 4 day Bangkok itinerary.
 The palace complex was built in 1782 and it consists of not only a palace but several government offices and temples as well, including one of the most important religious sites in Thailand, the Wat Phra Kaew – or otherwise known as the Temple of the Emerald Buddha.

 Entrance fee and opening times

-Be aware that the dress code is very strict and if you are not dressed appropriately you won’t be allowed to enter the palace.
+Be aware that the dress code is very strict and if you are not dressed appropriately, you won’t be allowed to enter the palace.
 You need to cover both your knees and shoulders and you can’t wear any tight clothes such as jeans or bike pants.
 So definitely be aware of his before you visit.
-Otherwise, you migbt miss out on one of the many fun things to do in Bangkok.
+Otherwise, you might miss out on one of the many fun things to do in Bangkok.

 Wat Pho (Temple of the Reclining Buddha)

-Wat Pho is the oldest and largest temple complex in Bangkok and since it’s just a short 10-minute walk from the Grand Palace it’s worth visiting both attractions on the same day.
+Wat Pho is the oldest and largest temple complex in Bangkok and since it’s just a short 10-minute walk from the Grand Palace, it’s worth visiting both attractions on the same day.
 Although this temple gets crowded during the day as well, it’s nothing compared to the palace – that’s why I recommend visiting the Grand Palace first, and the Wat Pho second.

-If you follow the exact steps in this 4 day Bangkok itinerary you should be able to visit the Grand Palace and Wat Pho in the morning.
+If you follow the exact steps in this 4 day Bangkok itinerary, you should be able to visit the Grand Palace and Wat Pho in the morning.
 By the time you finish at Wat Pho chances are you will be already hungry.
-In this case you can include a small lunch break before going to the next temple!
+In this case, you can include a small lunch break before going to the next temple!
 Because yes, there will be a lot of temple visits during your 4 days in Bangkok.

 There are many restaurants around Wat Pho, I recommend using Tripadvisor to find the best places to eat in Bangkok.
 One of the most popular restaurants in the area is The Sixth and based on the reviews you can’t go wrong with it.
-Unfortunately it’s closed on Sundays and since we visited on a Sunday we stopped at Elefin Coffee instead.
+Unfortunately, it’s closed on Sundays and since we visited on a Sunday we stopped at Elefin Coffee instead.
 It was a really nice place with good food and great coffee so I can absolutely recommend it.

-Alternatively, if you really want to save some time you can quickly grab some street food from one of the stalls on the streets.
+Alternatively, if you really want to save some time, you can quickly grab some street food from one of the stalls on the streets.

 Wat Arun (Temple of Dawn)

 If it’s your first time in Bangkok, you will absolutely love this temple.
 Wat Arun is one of the most interesting temples in Bangkok due to its unique and majestic design.
-It’s located on the opposite side of the Chao Phraya river so if you’re planning to visit it after Wat Pho you need to catch a boat to cross the river.
+It’s located on the opposite side of the Chao Phraya river so if you’re planning to visit it after Wat Pho, you need to catch a boat to cross the river.

-For that you need to head over the Tha Tien Pier where you can buy a ticket for the riverboat for 3 baht (0.09 USD) per person.
+For that, you need to head over to the Tha Tien Pier where you can buy a ticket for the riverboat for 3 baht (0.09 USD) per person.
 The boats don’t have a fixed timetable but they run frequently so you don’t need to worry about the timing.
 Since the Wat Arun is almost directly opposite Wat Pho, it only takes like 5 minutes for the boat to arrive.